lstoll/cni-ipam-eni-private-ips/README.md

 # CNI IPAM For AWS ENI Private IPs

+## NOTE: This code is not production ready.

 This is an [IPAM plugin](https://github.com/containernetworking/cni/blob/master/SPEC.md#ip-allocation) for [CNI](https://github.com/containernetworking/cni).

 It uses the instance metadata API to get a list of Private IPs on a given